Strømsgodset Toppfotball

-Strømsgodset Toppfotball is a Norwegian professional football club based in Gulskogen, Drammen, competing in the Eliteserien.
+Strømsgodset Toppfotball is a Norwegian professional football club based in Gulskogen, Drammen, competing in the Norwegian First Division.
 It is part of the multi-sports club Strømsgodset IF, founded on February 10, 1907.

 The football team rose to prominence in the late 1960s and early 1970s, led by young striker Steinar Pettersen and his teammates, known as the "Rødgata Boys" (named after their street in Drammen).
 They climbed from the fourth tier to the top flight in a few years, winning the league title in 1970 and the Norwegian Cup in 1969, 1970, and 1973.